0xPolygon/polygon-docs/docs/tools/wallets/metamask/add-polygon-network.md

     Please make sure you have already installed **[Metamask](https://metamask.io/)**!

-To track your assets and send transactions on any of the Polygon networks using MetaMask, you'll need to add the respective network configurations to the wallet.
+To track your assets and send transactions on any of the Polygon networks using MetaMask, you need to add the respective network configurations to the wallet.

-In this doc, we'll go over and demonstrate a few different ways to do this for Polygon PoS testnet (Amoy) and mainnet.
+In this doc, we go over and demonstrate a few different ways to do this for Polygon PoS testnet (Amoy) and mainnet.
 You can use the same methods to add Polygon zkEVM to your MetaMask wallet.

 - [Using ChainList](../metamask/add-polygon-network.md#using-chainlist)
 - [Using Polygonscan](../metamask/add-polygon-network.md#using-polygonscan)